pub struct MockPathResolver { /* private fields */ }Implementations§

 pub fn expect_resolve(&mut self) -> &mut Expectation

-for mocking the resolve
+Create an Expectation for mocking the resolve method

 sourcepub fn expect_get_mount_path(&mut self) -> &mut Expectation